-Korsmo Construction was hired by the Broadway Center to complete necessary, significant and complex renovations that will allow the historic Pantages Theater to continue its longstanding contribution to Northwest performing arts.
+Korsmo Construction was hired by Tacoma Arts Live (formerly Broadway Center for the Performing Arts) to complete significant and complex renovations to allow the historic Pantages Theater to continue its longstanding contribution to Northwest performing arts.

 The increased usable space onstage will allow the Pantages Theater to host shows of a wider variety and greater scale, attracting more patrons to the area.
 On opening night the Tacoma Symphony Orchestra performed the first concert on the renovated stage, filling the entire theater for a sold-out performance conducted by internationally recognized Music Director, Sarah Ioannides.
 The improved structural safety of the stage area is another big achievement in this phase of construction.